-- Select an item (click): Tap on the touchpad. - Right-click: Use a 2 finger tap or press in the bottom-right corner. - Scroll: Slide horizontally or vertically with 2 fingers. - Zoom in/out: Make a 2 finger pinch or stretch. - Open Task View: Place three fingers on the touchpad and swipe upwards. - Show the desktop: Place three fingers on the touchpad and swipe downwards. - Switch between open windows: Place three fingers on the touchpad and swipe right or left. - Invoke Cortana or Action Center: 3 finger tap.
+- Select an item (click): Tap on the touchpad. - Right-click: Use a 2-finger tap or press in the bottom-right corner. - Scroll: Slide horizontally or vertically with two fingers. - Zoom in/out: Make a 2-finger pinch or stretch. - Open Task View: Place three fingers on the touchpad and swipe upwards. - Show the desktop: Place three fingers on the touchpad and swipe downwards. - Switch between open windows: Place three fingers on the touchpad and swipe right or left. - Invoke Cortana or Action Center: 3-finger tap.

 How to tell if your PC has a precision touchpad?

 Some multi-touch gestures are only available with precision touchpad (a type of touchpad optimized for Windows 8, 8.1, and 10).
 Click on Start > Settings > Devices > Mouse & touchpad.
 If your laptop is equipped with a precision touchpad, a message that reads "Your PC has a precision touchpad" will be displayed at the top of the Touchpad settings page.

 How to enable or disable touch gestures?

 If you are having a hard time using the new gestures, click on the drop-down menu below To prevent the cursor from accidentally moving while you type, turn off taps or change the delay before taps works and adjust the touchpad delay.